 Bayer takes note of the EFSA's recommendation that the consent holder should "increase the sensitivity and precision of the monitoring strategy by using a more sensitive testing method, like F2 screening.
-Periodic estimations of resistance alleles through F2 screening, together with a robust farmer complaint system should replace annual diagnostic concentration assays" (EFSA, 2021).
+Periodic estimations of resistance alleles through F2 screening, together with a robust farmer complaint system should replace annual diagnostic concentration assays" (EFSA, 2021, 2022).
 As explained in the 2021 post-adoption teleconference (Ref.
-AA/FS/yog - OC-2021 - 24516820), F2 screening is resource intensive and expensive because of the need to rear a large number of genetic lines and multiple insect generations IRAC, 2020).
+AA/FS/yog - OC-2021 - 24516820), F2 screening is resource intensive and expensive because of the need to rear a large number of genetic lines and multiple insect generations.
 In regions outside of the EU, it is used regularly in a few cases with very high resistance risk (e.g. millions of hectares cultivation), high value markets, and consequently well-developed technical capacity (dedicated labs) e.g., maize and soybean pests in Brazil, and cotton pests in Australia.
-Therefore, the implementation of F2 screening for resistance monitoring of the MON 810 target pests in Iberia is considered disproportionate to the area of MON 810 cultivation in the region and the related risk for resistance development.
+Therefore, the implementation of F2 screening for resistance monitoring of the MON 810 cultivation in the region and the related risk for resistance development.